stackmon/globalmon/README.md

 ```
 **OR**
 ```
-docker run -v /path/to/config.yaml:/some/other/path/config.yaml globalmon --config-file /some/other/path/config.yaml
+docker run -v /path/to/config.yaml:/some/other/path/config.yaml globalmon --config /some/other/path/config.yaml
 ```